Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

-To validate the correctness, we utilize the procedure in \Cref{sec:rand-testing}.
-We create the validating program piece by shrinking out the \cn{new} and \cn{H} operations in the original program.
+We use the procedure in \Cref{sec:rand-testing} to validate the correctness.
+We create the validating program by removing the \cn{new} and \cn{H} operations from the original program.
 The program piece and the transformed specification are listed below.

 {

 }